QuittyMR/akka-http-authenticator-sample/README.md

 * User authentication
 * Session management

-It has no CORS support, is not user-serviceable and is only meant to be accessed by a "sponsor" application, which should also handle permission checking.
+It has no CORS support, and is only meant to be accessed by a "sponsor" application, which should also handle permission checking.
+ Users should not interact with the authenticator directly.

 ## Usage

+Think about the authenticator as a loosely-coupled authentication module.
+Upon successful authentication, the authenticator will generate a session entry in the configured volatile storage and return the key to the sponsor app.

-It is the sponsor app's responsibility to load permissions unto the session created by the authenticator, as well as return the session ID in cookie format.
+It is the sponsor app's responsibility to load permissions unto the session created by the authenticator, as well as return the session ID in cookie format so that it is represented on the client-side.

 Upon attempting to access a protected resource, the sponsor app should access the volatile storage directly, pull all permissions under the user's session ID and proceed accordingly.

 ## Routes